cair/TextUnderstandingTsetlinMachine/README.md

 @article{berge2019,
-  author={Geir Thore {Berge} and Ole-Christoffer {Granmo} and Tor Oddbjørn {Tveit} and Morten {Goodwin} and Lei {Jiao} and Bernt Viggo {Matheussen}}, journal={IEEE Access}, title={Using the Tsetlin Machine to Learn Human-Interpretable Rules for High-Accuracy Text Categorization with Medical Applications}, volume={7}, pages={115134-115146}, year={2019},
+  author={Geir Thore {Berge} and Ole-Christoffer {Granmo} and Tor Oddbjørn {Tveit} and Morten {Goodwin} and Lei {Jiao} and Bernt Viggo {Matheussen}}, journal={IEEE Access}, title="{Using the Tsetlin Machine to Learn Human-Interpretable Rules for High-Accuracy Text Categorization with Medical Applications}", volume={7}, pages={115134-115146}, year={2019},